Julian Okwara: Professional career

+Detroit Lions

-The Detroit Lions selected Okwara in the third round with the 67th overall pick of the 2020 NFL Draft.
+The Detroit Lions of the National Football League (NFL) selected Okwara in the third round with the 67th overall pick of the 2020 NFL draft.
 On June 9, 2020, the Lions signed Okwara to a four-year contract.
 He was placed on injured reserve on October 21, 2020, after suffering a right leg injury in Week 6.
 On December 22, 2020, Okwara was activated off of injured reserve.

 On December 3, 2022, Okwara was placed on injured reserve.

+Okwara was waived on January 18, 2024, and re-signed to the practice squad.
+He was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.

+Philadelphia Eagles

+On February 14, 2024, Okwara signed with the Philadelphia Eagles.
+He was released on August 26.

+Arizona Cardinals

+On August 28, 2024, Okwara was signed to the Arizona Cardinals practice squad.
+He was promoted to the active roster on September 11.

+Cleveland Browns

+On April 14, 2025, Okwara signed with the Cleveland Browns.
+He was released on August 26 as part of final roster cuts and re-signed to the practice squad the next day.

 Personal life

-Okwara's older brother, Romeo Okwara, also played college football at Notre Dame and also currently plays in the NFL for the Detroit Lions.
+Okwara's older brother, Romeo Okwara, also played college football at Notre Dame and also played in the NFL for the Lions.